If your app can continuously track location, it can deliver more relevant

-geographical location (latitude and longitude), you may want to give the user
+location (latitude and longitude), you may want to give the user further

-further information such as the bearing (horizontal direction of travel),
+information such as the bearing (horizontal direction of travel), altitude, or

-altitude, or velocity of the device.
-This information, and more, is available
+velocity of the device.
+This information, and more, is available in the

 fused

-provider.
-In response, the API updates your app periodically with the best
+location provider.
+In response, the API updates your app periodically with

-available location, based on the currently-available location providers such
+the best available location, based on the currently-available location

-as WiFi and GPS (Global Positioning System).
-The accuracy of the location is
+providers such as WiFi and GPS (Global Positioning System).
+The accuracy of

-determined by the providers, the location permissions you've requested, and
+the location is determined by the providers, the

 This lesson shows you how to request regular updates about a device's